JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 >
 > -   O(1) means the operation always takes the same amount of time (most of the time that's very fast).
 >
-> -   O(log(N)) means the operation gets slower as you add more elements, but gets terrible less quickly as you add more elements _(technically, it's the number of times you need to square a number -normally 2- to get to your N)_.
+> -   O(log(N)) is the number of times you need to square a number -normally 2- to get to your N... meaning, it gets worse less quickly as you add more elements.

 The built-in `Object`s, `Map`s, and `Set`s in JavaScript are both generally hash table data structures with O(1) insertions and lookups. _[[map](https://tc39.es/ecma262/#sec-map-objects) and [set](https://tc39.es/ecma262/#sec-set-objects) specification references]_

 #### Map Logic

 Anyway, the first part of the map to add was the marking of lines that were used: a relatively simple storage of which lines were already seen.
-Normally I'd use a `Set<number>`, but searching for `new Set`, `createSet`, and similar terms didn't show anything.
+Normally I'd use a `Set<number>`, but searching for `new Set`, `createSet`, and similar terms in the TypeScript source didn't show anything I could use.

 On the other hand, searching for `new Map` showed a [`createMap`](https://github.com/Microsoft/TypeScript/blob/5144330c98ebbbe031d40c2cdd240c49a0bcadc1/src/compiler/core.ts#L8) at the very beginning of `src/compiler/core.ts` for creating a blank `Map<T>`.